Galapagos Islands Ecotourism: Tips for Sustainable Tourism in the Galapagos

 When thinking about your itinerary and planning what you want to do, consider booking ecotourism activities in the Galapagos which you know are set up to facilitate and support the conservation and protection of the islands.
 Try and shop at local stores and purchase any food, drink and gifts at locally-run establishments.
 At Scott Dunn, our seasoned travel experts will be more than happy to make some suggestions for you.

 You should also stay in sustainable and eco-friendly accommodation and eat at local, sustainably-minded restaurants.
 When booking a hotel, lodge, cruise or restaurant, the best way to find out how eco-conscious they are is to check their website or give them a call and ask about their sustainability initiatives.
-Doing research into these things ahead of time will go a long way in helping you to act consciously during your vacation, enjoying the Galapagos and all it has to offer, while respecting the land and its people.
+Doing research into these things ahead of time will go a long way in helping you to act consciously during your holiday, enjoying the Galapagos and all it has to offer, whilst respecting the land and its people.